zartyblartfast/beyondHorizonCalc/docs/gh_pages_deploy_help.md

 # IMPORTANT: Copy contents of temp_web_build directly to root, not to a subdirectory
 robocopy "..\temp_web_build" "." /E

+# Run verification script to check all files and settings
+./scripts/verify_gh_pages_deploy.ps1

+# Only proceed if verification passes
 # Clean up temp directory (optional)
 rd /s /q "..\temp_web_build"